TechSavantis/polisparalela/site/content/thinks/an-interview-with-trys-mudford-lead-developer-at-tomango.md

  - web-design
 ---

-I'm here with Trys Mudford, Lead Developer at Tomango, to find out a bit more about this unassuming young gun who's taking the responsive scene to whole new levels.
+I'm here with Trys Mudford, Lead Developer at Polis Paralela, to find out a bit more about this unassuming young gun who's taking the responsive scene to whole new levels.

 As Trys sits down, I begin by asking him about some current projects...